Eyelid Lift Surgery - Treatment Summary

 Over time the eyelid skin stretches, fat bulges & the muscle weakens, causing hooded upper eyelids.
 At the same time the brow can drop (brow ptosis), increasing the tired look.

 Dr Sabrina Shah-Desai is a renowned international oculoplastic surgeon and is one of London’s leading eye specialists.
-Her eyelid surgery and brow lifts deliver a natural-looking correction of droopy eyelids and ageing brows.
+Her eyelid lift surgery and brow lifts deliver a natural-looking correction of droopy eyelids and ageing brows.

 - ‘No scar’ treatment – cut is hidden in the natural eyelid crease